Hot zone (environment): Disease

 Diseases are estimated that thyroid cancer is the main cancer which affected by the nuclear accident.
 High amount of radioactive iodine mainly causes thyroid cancer, and most of the cases are the result of releasing iodine-131.
 If people consume food and water contaminated by iodine-131, iodine-131 (which has a half-life of eight days) concentrates in the thyroid.
 The most contaminated food and drink are raw milk and vegetables in Fukushima Daiichi area.
 Milk production was blocked after six days of the nuclear explosion.

 Nuclear accidents are very serious matters.
 As you can see from the above statements, they can cause massive panic, disease, and not to mention the fact that humans and other organisms may not be able to inhabit the affected area for many years to come.
 A perfect example of this is the nuclear accident in Chernobyl, Ukraine.
 Chernobyl is near Pripyat, Ukraine and also the country of Belarus.
 Chernobyl is now a ghost town.
 They had a malfunction with their nuclear power plant, and now there is still a hot zone there.
 This hot zone actually has a name, the Chernobyl Exclusion Zone.

 Violence

 Violence can induce a hot zone, as occupants are subject to attacks, crossfire, or even direct fire targeted at them specifically.
 The most identifiable violent hot zones are in war zones, such as the war in Afghanistan.
 Soldiers are constantly fighting with other soldiers and insurgents to attempt to accomplish tactical goals.
 Hot zones are not good places to appear as a member of either of the opposing teams, because one may be prone to attacks or capture.
 Although war zones may have the most targeted attacks, crime ridden neighborhoods are the most common areas for crossfire to occur, and subsequently the most victims of crossfire are here.

+Climate change

+Climate change hot zones, also known as climate change "hotspots," refer to regions that are particularly vulnerable to the impacts of climate change.
+These areas are projected to experience significant changes in temperature, precipitation patterns, sea-level rise, and other climate-related factors.
+Climate change hot zones can vary depending on the specific impact being considered.
+The most vulnerable areas are: